zzfz1/Full-Stack-Development-Group3/README.md

 * Server - backend/server
 * Admin  - admin version

-You can see that each project part has its own branch.
+You can see that each main () has its own branch.
 But during developing features on each branch?
 We have used "sub-branches".
 Basically, there will be a new branch for each new feature of the branch which the dev works on.